ooni/probe-cli/docs/design/dd-003-step-by-step.md

 #### Overview

-For each `internal/model/netx.go`'s type we defined a wrapper implementing the same interface and saving results.
+We defined a wrapper implementing the same interface and saving results for each `internal/model/netx.go`'s type.
 For example:

 ```Go
 // package github.com/ooni/probe-cli/v3/internal/tracex